 Roasted Cauliflower Soup with Coconut and Turmeric

-The most frequently asked question that I receive, from both friends, family, and strangers (especially once they know about this blog), is, “what type of food do you most enjoy making?”
+The most frequently asked question that I receive is, “what type of food do you most enjoy making?”
 Cooking has been part of my professional life for almost seven years, so it only makes sense that people want to know what gets me most excited!

 Unfortunately, the answer isn’t quite as conversation-starting as one might think.
 Homemade pizza and pasta are certainly up there, but that’s in large part due to the satisfaction received from eating them (no, really, it’s sometimes that simple).
 But what do I enjoy making the most?
 That is a much harder question.
 Believe it or not, soup is one of my favorite things to make, period.